dotkernel/frontend/README.md

 ## Installing DotKernel `frontend`

-After you choose the path for DotKernel (`dk` will be used for the remainder of this example), let's move onto installation.
+After you choose the path for DotKernel Frontend (`dk` will be used for the remainder of this example), let's move onto installation.

 ### Note